 3. Use Color-Safe Products.

 Depending on your hair color, look for products designed for your specific shade.
 Washing and conditioning with color-safe shampoos and conditioners can help prevent fading, prolong your color and restore multi-faceted shine to your locks.
 If you’re brunette, look for products for brunette hair to help reveal multidimensional shine.
 Even if you have deep, black, 2a hair, the color can still dull out.
-You can keep its vibrancy and shine with light products, such as black hair gloss, to maintain its color.
-For redheads, boost your hair color with our red shampoo and conditioner.
+You can keep its vibrancy and shine with light products, such as hair gloss, to maintain its color.
+For red hair care, boost your hair color with our red shampoo and conditioner.
 Finally, for blondes, amplify and brighten your color with products specially designed for blonde hair.

 4. Neutralize Brassiness.